President's Commission on Obscenity and Pornography

-In 1969, the United States Supreme Court ruled in Stanley v.
+In 1969, the Supreme Court of the United States ruled in Stanley v.
 Georgia that people could view whatever they wished in the privacy of their own homes.
 In response, the United States Congress funded the President's Commission on Obscenity and Pornography, set up by President Lyndon B. Johnson to study pornography.

 Aims

 The Commission was established to study and report on: